hupe13/wimb-and-block/readme.txt

 * fixes errors in handling of transients
 * bumped minimum versions of agents: Chrome, Edge and Chrome based browsers < 147, Samsung Internet Browser < 30
+* fixed error in rotate the table
+* Please check your explicitly unblocked entries!!